AdobeDocs/id-service.en/help/library/function-vars/secure-samesite-config.md

 ---
 description: A configuration within ECID that can be used to support AMCV cookies on Google AMP pages.
 keywords: ID Service
-seo-description: A configuration within ECID that can be used to support AMCV cookies on Google AMP pages.
-seo-title: Secure and SameSite configurations
 title: Secure and SameSite configurations
 exl-id: c3bc44fc-5adc-4eae-8169-9d731d148458
 ---